 The tuition fee for our international Master's programmes is as follows:

-- Right to study starting on 1 August 2026: EUR 15 000 per each academic year
+- EUR 15 000 per each academic year

 Early Bird discount and scholarships

-based on citizenship
+Liability for tuition fees based on citizenship

-Not liable to pay tuition fees
+Not liable for tuition fees

 - Citizens of the EU and EEA countries